cardosorapha/sawspicegen/README.md

 Script for generating models for surface acoustic wave devices in SPICE.
 The output is divided in two files, one for the hierarchical blocks (out.cir) and other for a testbench with a sample circuit and simulation directives (tb.cir).

+For graphical usability of the model, I included a sample LTSPICE file (tb.asc) that imports the circuit generated from the script and performs common analysis.

 ## Dependencies

 * Python3;